 Worms (helminths), which are larger and consist of many cells and have internal organs

-Parasitic infections are more common in rural or developing areas than in developed areas.
+Parasitic infections are more common in areas with inadequate sanitation systems.

-In developed areas, these infections may occur in immigrants, in returning travelers, or in people with a weakened immune system.
+In areas with adequate sanitation systems, these infections may occur in people who have traveled from areas lacking adequate sanitation systems or in people with a weakened immune system.

 Parasites usually enter the body through the mouth or skin.

-Doctors diagnose the infection by taking samples of blood, stool, urine, phlegm, or other infected tissue and examining or sending them to a laboratory for analysis.
+Doctors diagnose the infection by taking samples of blood, stool, urine, sputum, or other infected tissue and examining or sending them to a laboratory for analysis.

 Travelers to areas where food, drink, and water may be contaminated are advised to cook it, boil it, peel it, or forget it.

-Parasitic infections are common in rural or emerging areas of Africa, Asia, and Central and South America and are less common in industrialized areas.
+Most parasitic infections are more common in tropical and subtropical areas, and intestinal parasites are often linked to areas with inadequate sanitation.
 A person who visits such an area can unknowingly acquire a parasitic infection, and a doctor may not readily diagnose the infection when the person returns home.
-In the United States and other industrialized countries, parasitic infections tend to affect mainly immigrants, international travelers, and people with a weakened immune system (such as those who have AIDS or who taken drugs that suppress the immune system—called immunosuppressants).
+In the United States and other industrialized countries, parasitic infections tend to affect mainly immigrants, international travelers, and people with a weakened immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more (such as those who have AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more or who take medications that suppress the immune system—called immunosuppressants).
 Parasitic infections may occur in places with poor sanitation and unhygienic practices (as occurs in some psychiatric hospitals and day care centers).

 Parasites usually enter the body through the